 Service Request Details

 The top of the service request page displays detailed information pertaining to the specified service request.
-This information includes the: service request number, particular service that was requested, status, request date, lead source, and internal priority of the service request.
+This information includes the: service request number, the specific service that was requested, status, request date and time, lead source, and information regarding whether your customer has viewed the service request.

-In the Journey Template section of the service request, you will see a list of the journey template questions.
-Open each one to see the answers.
+In the Journey Template section of the service request, you will see a list of the journey template questions for the service requested.
+Open the accordion for each of the journey template questions to see the answers provided by your provider user (service request created via phone) or your customer (service request created via the BidClips widget linked to your website).
 The answers provided to the journey template questions will help you create an accurate bid.

-If you have gathered more information from the customer after the service request was first created, you can update the journey template answers by clicking on the 'UPDATE ANSWER' button.
+Here, you can update existing and/or missing journey template answers or even resend the entire service request to your customer so they can fill in any missing information.
+If you have gathered more information from the customer, after the service request was first created, you can update the journey template answers by clicking on the 'UPDATE' button.

-This will display a 'Select Journey Template' panel where you can update each of the questions on the journey template that you have gathered from your customer to assist in your bid creation process.
+This will display a 'Update Journey Template' panel where you can update each of the questions on the journey template that you have gathered from your customer to assist in your bid creation process.
+Edit the journey template answers you wish to change and click the 'UPDATE' button when complete.
+If you would like to exit the panel without making any updates, click the 'CANCEL' button.

-At the bottom of the Service Requests page, you can view and manage all of your external and internal communications related to the specific service request.
+At the bottom of the Service Requests page, you can view and manage all of your external and internal communications related to the specific service request you are viewing.
 Clicking on the 'Customer Messages' tab will allow you to manage your external messages.

 If you need more information from the customer to prepare an accurate bid, you can send the customer a link via Customer Messages to complete the journey template at their convenience.
-You can utilize rich-text editing and include web links, images, and videos in the messages to your customer.
-You can also apply canned messages by clicking in the message editor and typing a "~" and selecting one of the available canned messages from the list.
+You can utilize rich-text editing and include web links, images (now including .gif files), and videos in the messages to your customer.
+You can also apply canned messages by either clicking in the message editor and typing a "~" or clicking the '~ CANNED MESSAGE' button and selecting one of the available canned messages from the list.
 Below is an example of using a canned message.

-Clicking on the 'Internal Messages' tab will allow you to manage your internal messages.
+Clicking on the 'Internal Notes' tab will allow you to manage notes, internal communications, and tasks related to this specific service request.

-The right side of the service request shows who is assigned to the service request.
-The designated assignee will receive email communications, based on communication template configurations, when service requests change statuses during the lead to order process.
+The top right side of the service request shows the primary sales associate assigned to the service request.
+If a primary sales associate has not been assigned, you will see an "unassigned" value next to the 'Primary Sales' label.
+The designated assignee will be assigned tasks and/or receive email communications, based on communication template configurations within your provider, during the lead to order process.

 You can change the assignee on the service request by clicking on the currently assigned value.
 This will bring up a 'Change Assignment' panel for you to select a team member.